wyntau/dotfiles/vscode/README.md

 The Visual Studio Code Packages I used are listed below:

+- Advanced New File
 - beautify
+- ESLint
+- Paste and Indent
 - Project Manager
+- Trailing Spaces
-- ESLint
+- TSLint
-- Advanced New File
+- vscode-icons
 - View In Browser
-- vscode-icons
-- Trailing Spaces